ultraq/yuicompressor-filter/README.md

 ------------

  - Java 7
- - A Servlet 2.5 compliant servlet container
+ - A Servlet 3.0 compliant servlet container if you're taking advantage of servlet 3.0 annotations, otherwise a Servlet 2.5 compliant servlet container

 Installation
 ------------

+### Standalone distribution
 1. Download a copy of of the pre-compiled JAR from [the Downloads section](yuicompressor-filter/downloads) or build the project from the source code here on GitHub.
 2. Place the JAR in the `WEB-INF/lib` directory of your web application.

+### For Maven and Maven-compatible dependency managers
+Add a dependency to your project with the following co-ordinates:

+ - GroupId: `nz.net.ultraq.web.yuicompressor`
+ - ArtifactId: `yuicompressor-filter`
+ - Version: `1.0.3`

 Usage